 Stroke ScreeningOur Stroke Screening Program is specifically designed to detect vascular abnormalities in patients 40 years of age and older.

-The Stroke Screening package includes: Abdominal Aortic Aneurysm (AAA), Atrial Fibrillation (A Fib), and Peripheral Artery Disease (PAD).
+The Stroke Screening package includes: An ultrasound of the carotid arteries in the neck, Abdominal Aortic Aneurysm (AAA), Atrial Fibrillation (A Fib), and Peripheral Artery Disease (PAD).
 Individual screenings are also available upon request.

 Causes of Stroke

 Strokes are caused by blockages in the carotid arteries in the neck that carry blood to the brain.
 When the blood flow is restricted to the brain, symptoms can occur that may lead to disability, or even death.

 Screenings are recommended for everyone that has one or more of the following risk factors:

 - Over 40 years of age

 - Irregular Heart Beat

 Stroke Screenings use ultrasound to detect blockages in the blood vessels.